fikay/360Rides/README.md

 - **Environments** - Visual Studio, SQL Server Management, GitHub.
 - **.NET Version** - 8.0
 - **Nuget Packages**
+The data Migrations will be done automatically by the DBInitializer so all you have to do is set up the Default Connection.
+`
+Microsoft.AspNetCore.Identity.EntityFrameworkCore - For Authentication
+Microsoft.AspNetCore.Identity.UI - For Authentication e.g IEmail
+Microsoft.EntityFrameworkCore -
+Microsoft.EntityFrameworkCore.Sqlite - Database connections
+Microsoft.EntityFrameworkCore.SqlServer - Database connections
+Microsoft.EntityFrameworkCore.Tools

+`
 ** Appsettings.json was excluded to protect my keys so include an appsettings.json file with the following format**
   ```
   {